Table Of Contents

 SSH is hard.
 Our team learned this at Rackspace, a large managed hosting and cloud provider.
 We started with deploying public keys to every server.
 We added a jump server with a second factor login to prevent hacks using stolen keys.
 Soon, infosec team asked us to log into a web portal to match SSH logins with emails.
 Evolution does not produce the most efficient result, and our system did not turn out great either.
 We were missing keys on some servers and found stale keys on others.
 No one liked login screens popping up multiple times a day.
 We received only one one-time password token, and some folks pointed their home webcam to it.

-In 2015 we left Rackspace to build Teleport — a unified access plane for infrastructure, and we started with SSH.
+In 2015 we left Rackspace to build Teleport — a unified access platform for infrastructure, and we started with SSH.
 We chose SSH certificates as the main cryptography engineering primitive.
 Since then our customers and open source users have deployed Teleport at most impressive systems, and Teleport went through several security audits.

 I would like to share some of the lessons we learned with you.
 We will start with the SSH authentication basics, dig into SSH certificates and learn what it takes to build a secure SSH certificate-based authentication.